 Proof of income

-- Proof of citizenship, if a legal US resident ( documentation such as birth certificate or social security card)
+- Proof of citizenship, if a legal US resident ( documentation such as a birth certificate or social security card)